A mother shielding her son, a 26-year-old attending a music festival and 2 brothers are among the Americans killed in Israel | KRDO

 “Mom and Dad, they sacrificed their lives to save me,” 16-year-old Israeli American Rotem Matias told CNN of two of the victims killed after the Gaza-based militant group launched a devastating attack on Israel early October 7, leaving at least 1,400 dead.

-The tally of Americans slain has reached 31, President Joe Biden said Wednesday during a bilateral meeting with Israeli Prime Minister Benjamin Netanyahu in Tel Aviv.
-Thirteen Americans had been unaccounted for on Sunday, a US State Department spokesperson said at that time.
+The tally of Americans slain has reached 32 in Israel and 11 remain unaccounted for, State Department spokesperson Matt Miller said Thursday.

+Miller did not say how many of the unaccounted for are believed to be held hostage by Hamas, but said securing their release remains a top priority and “that work is ongoing.”

 In response to the attacks, Israel has pounded Gaza with airstrikes.
-At least 3,000 people have been killed in Gaza, including at least 447 children, according to the Palestinian Health Ministry.
+More than 3,500 people have been killed in Gaza, including at least 1,500 children, according to the Palestinian Ministry of Health in Gaza.
 More than 12,500 others have been wounded.

 It’s unclear whether any US citizens are among those killed or injured in Gaza, and medical care has been hampered by Israel cutting power to Gaza.